Forests play a key role in regulating the global climate

 Tropical forests such as those in the Amazon basin and Congo Basin are particularly critical to climate efforts, because they store the most carbon.
 They are mainly hardwood and have no dormant period.

-Tropical forests are also key for biodiversity: they are home to over half the world’s species, including iconic species under threat such as chimps, gorillas, forest elephants and orang-utans
+Tropical forests are also key for biodiversity: they are home to 90% of the world’s species, including iconic species under threat such as chimps, gorillas, forest elephants and orang-utans

 Finally, forest ecosystems are integral to local people’s culture, food, water and livelihoods.